One-Pot Pastry Cream Recipe

 Pro tip – Gradually, add the milk a little at a time to prevent lumps.

-- Then, place the pan on medium-low heat and continue to cook the pastry cream stirring all the time.
-When the pastry cream is thick and coats the back of a wooden spoon or spatula add the butter and take it off the heat.
+- Then, place the pan over medium-low heat and continue cooking the pastry cream, stirring constantly.
+When the pastry cream is thick enough to coat the back of a wooden spoon or spatula, add the butter and remove it from the heat.

 Pro tip – The liquid will transform from a foamy liquid to a thick custard with no foam at all.